TDKorn/insta-tweet/README.md

 # InstaTweet
-## Automatically Repost Content From Instagram to Twitter.
-(The Actual Content)
+## Automatically Repost Content From Instagram to Twitter
 Ever tried sharing an Instagram post to Twitter, only to find out that all you tweeted was a link, and not the actual photo/video?<br>

 <img src="https://i.imgur.com/4y2gKm2.png" width="75%" height="75%"></img><br>